paper1111842/Formal_Analysis_of_TLCP_and_KEMTLCP/README.md

 ### Verify the security goals
 You can run './proverif' + '-lib libraryname' + 'filename.pv' to specific which process you want to analyze.
-They use the library tls-lib.pvl provided above.
+They use the library tlcp-lib.pvl provided above.

 ```
 PROJECTROOTDIR> ./proverif -lib tlcp-lib <filename>